-Leadership and Management Reference Description New or existing Timeframe and funding options Objective 1.
+Reference Description New or existing Timeframe and funding options Objective 1.
 Advocate to central government for more extended producer responsibility; addressing problem waste streams at the source for difficult waste streams such as e-waste, packaging and rural waste.
 Existing Ongoing Staff time More government action centrally will support many initiatives at regional and local levels and help Council provide management options for waste streams.
-2. Work closely with mana whenua, community groups, and the private sector to progress opportunities for increased waste diversion Existing Ongoing Waste Levy Staff time Seek opportunities for collaboration by working with business and the community to develop local initiatives; i.e. AgRecovery, Transition Matamata, Para Kore
+2. Work closely with mana whenua, community groups, and the private sector to progress opportunities for increased waste diversion Existing Ongoing Waste Levy Staff time Seek opportunities for collaboration by working with business and the community to develop local initiatives; i.e. AgRecovery, Transition Matamata, Para Kore 3.
+We will adopt a circular economy approach during procurement by specifying products with recycled content, where possible, to avoid emissions associated with raw material extraction and production and to support the circular economy New Ongoing Staff time We will lead by example and encourage the use of recycled products by others through leading by example, lowering our own carbon footprint at the same time.

-Collections Reference Description New or existing Timeframe and funding options Objective 3.
-Continue to deliver and optimise household recycling services to urban ratepayers Existing 2021-2023 Targeted rate Reduce the quantity of waste sent to landfill and increase recycling 4.
-Continue to deliver and optimise household waste collection services to urban rate payers Existing 2021-2023 User pays Targeted rate (new services) Provide a safe and efficient service to ratepayers 5.
-Review waste collection services to rural communities, private roads and the business sector New 2021-2022 Staff time What services should be provided by council assessing the cost, suitability and liability 6.
-Implement new rubbish and recycling services when new contract commences and support this with a comprehensive education and information campaign before and after implementation New and expanded services 2023 onwards General rates Targeted rate User pays Explore options to manage food waste to reduce greenhouse gas emissions including managing locally using new technology 7.
-Investigate the introduction of food waste collections services, kerbside collections vs services at Refuse Transfer Stations including the cost New 2022-2023 General rates Explore options to manage food waste to reduce greenhouse gas emissions including managing locally using new technology 8.
+Ngā Kohikohinga - Collections Reference Description New or existing Timeframe and funding options Objective 4.
+Continue to deliver and optimise household recycling services to urban ratepayers Existing 2021-2023 Targeted rate Reduce the quantity of waste sent to landfill and increase recycling 5.
+Continue to deliver and optimise household waste collection services to urban rate payers Existing 2021-2023 User pays Targeted rate (new services) Provide a safe and efficient service to ratepayers 6.
+Review waste collection services to rural communities, private roads and the business sector New 2021-2022 Staff time What services should be provided by council assessing the cost, suitability and liability 7.
+Implement new rubbish and recycling services when new contract commences and support this with a comprehensive education and information campaign before and after implementation New and expanded services 2023 onwards General rates Targeted rate User pays Ensure all ratepayers and residents are fully informed of new services and know how to participate.
+8. Investigate the introduction of food waste collections services, kerbside collections vs services at Refuse Transfer Stations including the cost New 2022-2023 General rates Explore options to manage food waste to reduce greenhouse gas emissions including managing locally using new technology 9.
 Undertake a review of the existing waste team resources and capability to ensure there are adequate resources to both implement the new services and implement this plan New 2022 -2023 General rates Waste levy Ensure waste team have enough staff to deliver the new Plan and new services; 3:officer, contract manager and 'out reach' officer